From First to Worst: Ranking the 10 Major Airlines for On-Time Performance in 2016

 6. American Airlines: 80.16% on-time arrival

-A sixth-place ranking and a better-than-80% on-time arrival rate seems like something of a godsend for American Airlines Group (NASDAQ: AAL), which has faced no shortage of struggles in recent memory.
+A sixth-place ranking and a better-than-80% on-time arrival rate seems like something of a godsend for American Airlines Group (AAL), which has faced no shortage of struggles in recent memory.

 According to travel industry data company Skift, American has three big issues that are hampering its reliability.
 First, it's still contending with post-merger woes tied to US Airways.
 Merging the computer systems for both airlines is taking an exceptionally long time, and since flight crews can only fly aircraft with systems that belonged to their airline prior to the merger, it's led to inefficient crew assignments.